fisherynwa/xgb-optuna-calibration-pipeline/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-A Python package providing an XGBoost classifier with built-in Optuna hyperparameter optimization, wrapped in a scikit-learn compatible interface.
+A Python package providing an XGBoost classifier with built-in Optuna hyperparameter optimization, wrapped in a scikit-learn-like interface.
 Experiment tracking is integrated via MLflow.
 Detailed pipeline clarifications can be found in `notebooks/ xgb_optuna_synthetic_data.ipynb'.